 We’re drowning in email.
 And the many hours we spend on it are generating ever more work for our friends and colleagues.
 We can reverse this spiral only by mutual agreement.

-Hence this Email Charter which is originally from http://emailcharter.org which is currently down.
+This Email Charter, was originally from http://emailcharter.org which is currently down.
 So here is the charter and more details of how it came to be at the bottom.

 - Respect Recipients’ Time